Non-linear conductance in mesoscopic weakly disordered wires -- Interaction and magnetic field asymmetry: Main results

 We compare our results with the ones previously obtained for quantum dots.
-As quantum dots (Fig.\ref{fig:qd}) have more complex geometrical properties than a simple wire (Fig.\ref{fig:PotentialInWire}), the set of characteristic parameters is richer (for a review, see Ref.~\cite{Bee97}).
+As quantum dots (Fig.\ref{fig:qd}) have more complex geometrical properties than a simple wire (Fig.\ref{fig:PotentialInWire}), the set of characteristic parameters is richer (for a review, see Ref.~\onlinecite{Bee97}).

 The Thouless energy, or the Thouless time $\tau_D=1/\EThouless$, and the dimensionless conductance $g=2\pi\EThouless/\Delta$, where $\Delta$ is the mean level spacing, do not carry information about the nature of the contacts and thus characterise a closed quantum dot (QD).
 In open QDs, such as the one of Fig.~\ref{fig:qd}, two other important parameters are the two-terminal (dimensionless) conductance, denoted here $g_\mathrm{Drude}$, and the dwell time $\tau_\mathrm{dwell}$.
 This leads to introduce another Thouless energy~\cite{Bee97} $\EThouless^\mathrm{open}=1/\tau_\mathrm{dwell}$.
-In ballistic QDs, one has $1/\tau_\mathrm{dwell}\sim\Nc\Delta\sim\EThouless\,(w/L)$, where $\Nc$ is the number of channels at the contact (see Refs.\cite{Bee97,Tex16} for example), i.e. the escape rate is the inverse of the Thouless time multiplied by the probability to find the contact of width $w$ once on the boundary of the QD~; we expect that the expression $1/\tau_\mathrm{dwell}\sim\EThouless\,(w/L)$ also applies to diffusive QDs.
+In ballistic QDs, one has $1/\tau_\mathrm{dwell}\sim\Nc\Delta\sim\EThouless\,(w/L)$, where $\Nc$ is the number of channels at the contact (see Refs.~\onlinecite{Bee97,Tex16} for example), i.e. the escape rate is the inverse of the Thouless time multiplied by the probability to find the contact of width $w$ once on the boundary of the QD~; we expect that the expression $1/\tau_\mathrm{dwell}\sim\EThouless\,(w/L)$ also applies to diffusive QDs.
 In ballistic QDs the resistance is dominated by the resistances of the constrictions, hence $g_\mathrm{Drude}=\Nc/2$ (for symmetric contacts).
-In the diffusive regime, the 2D dimensionless conductance $g=\pi\DoS_0D=k_F\ell_e/2$ (the conductivity in unit $2_se^2/h$) characterises the transport through a conductor of length equal to the width of the contacts~; for narrow constrictions the resistance between the two narrow contacts receives an additional factor $\ln(L/w)$ (see Refs.~\cite{TexDelMon09,Tex10hdr}).
+In the diffusive regime, the 2D dimensionless conductance $g=\pi\DoS_0D=k_F\ell_e/2$ (the conductivity in unit $2_se^2/h$) characterises the transport through a conductor of length equal to the width of the contacts~; for narrow constrictions the resistance between the two narrow contacts receives an additional factor $\ln(L/w)$ (see Refs.~\onlinecite{TexDelMon09,Tex10hdr} where the transport through a planar device with narrow contacts was studied).
 These scales are summarised in Tab.~\ref{tab:QD}.

 Non-linear transport in ballistic QDs was considered first by S\'anchez and B\"uttiker (SB)~\cite{SanBut04} and later by Polianski and B\"uttiker (PB)~\cite{PolBut06,PolBut07,PolBut07a}, within a random matrix approach.
 If the QD has contacts with $N_1$ and $N_2$ channels.
 At $T=0$, using $1/\tau_\mathrm{dwell}=N\Delta/(2\pi)$, we can summarise the results for the symmetric and antisymmetric parts of the non-linear conductance as~\cite{PolBut07a}